On This Page

 Treating mental health conditions and working on personal growth goals can often be the same thing, but not always.

-When you want to change specific aspects of your life, or even just suspect something isn’t quite right, it isn’t always because you have a mental health condition.
+When you want to change your life or even just suspect that something isn’t quite right, it isn’t always because you have a mental health condition.

 The good news is that you don’t have to know whether you do, because therapy can help either way.
-The bad news is that whether you meet criteria for a mental health condition can determine whether insurance covers your therapy or if you qualify for low-cost therapy programs in your area.
+The bad news is that whether you have a mental health condition can determine whether insurance covers your therapy or if you qualify for low-cost therapy programs in your area.

 Stephanie Hairston